 EASY FOOD STORAGE FOR SHORT-TERM

-If you have a very limited amount of money, this post with tips on the TOP 10 most important items to stock in your pantry, will help you get the most bang for your buck!
+If you have a very limited amount of money, this post with tips on the TOP 10 most important items to stock in your pantry will help you get the most bang for your buck!
 But remember, it's all about what your family will eat!

-Uses these amazing inventory printables to help you keep track of what you have in your pantry and fridge so nothing goes to waste!
+Use these amazing inventory printables to help you keep track of what you have in your pantry and fridge so nothing goes to waste!

-LONG-TERM FOOD STORAGE
+LONG-TERM FOOD STORAGE FOR EMERGENCY PREPAREDNESS

 Longer-term food storage refers to food that will last for a long, long time when stored correctly.
 Things like rice or beans that could last up to 30 years.
 You may not want to eat rice and beans every day, but these foods would keep you alive!
 Here are some amazing emergency kits from Costco to help you stock up your long-term food storage!